kalv25/azure-network-watcher/docs/labs/lab-04/index.md

 "1697872527,10.10.0.68,10.10.0.132,36852,80,T,O,A,B,,,,"
 ```

 As you can see, the action is now `A` which stands for `allowed`.
-That means that connection is now allowed, but it's still fails.
+That means that connection is now allowed, but it still fails.
 Let's check NSG flow logs of the receiving end - `iac-ws6-spoke1-vnet-nsg`.

 ## Task #5 - check NSG flow logs of `iac-ws6-spoke1-vnet-nsg` network security group